emilybrooks/emilybrooks.github.io/tms.md

 ##    Illusory Shibuya

-Note: if you weren't able to craft the deathbringer, do a 3 count session with itsuki's zio or tsubasa's zan until you get a 2-star prestiege, then craft it
+Note: if you weren't able to craft the deathbringer, do a 3 count session with itsuki's zio or tsubasa's zan until you get a 2-star prestige, then craft it

 Casting:

 			Touma > Kiria

-In the first room of the dungeon, fight every enemy as you walk by to get 2-star prestiege
+In the first room of the dungeon, fight every enemy as you walk by to get 2-star prestige
 - Apparitions are weak to zio and flux
 - Worms are weak to zio and lance
 - Shamans are weak to ice and sword